-2 CLERK OF THE HOUSE OF REPRESENTATIVES, 117TH CONG., RULES OF THE HOUSE OF REPRESENTATIVES (2021). authority to the committee's chair to issue a subpoena, often unilaterally.
+2 CLERK OF THE HOUSE OF REPRESENTATIVES, 118TH CONG., RULES OF THE HOUSE OF REPRESENTATIVES (2023). authority to the committee's chair to issue a subpoena, often unilaterally.
 In addition, the Rules can require "the attendance and testimony of such witnesses and the production of such books, records, correspondence, memoranda, papers, and documents as it considers necessary."
-New this year, the Rule specifies that committees may issue subpoenas to any current or former President or Vice President, in either their personal or official capacities, as well as to the White House, the Office of the President, the Executive Office of the President, and any individual currently or formerly employed by those entities.
-The House adopted this change in response to various subpoena disputes with the Trump White House.
-In adopting the Rule, the House stated its view that this new provision merely clarifies, without change, the scope of existing authority.
-B. House Rules-Committee Deposition Authority The resolution adopting the House Rules extends for the 117th Congress the authority of a committee chair to "order the taking of depositions, including pursuant to subpoena, by a member or counsel of such committee."
-The provision also provides that the Chair must consult with the Ranking Member of the committee.
+The Rule keeps a provision that first appeared in the Rules of the last Congress, explicitly permitting committees to issue subpoenas to any current or former President or Vice President, in either their personal or official capacities, as well as to the White House, the Office of the President, the Executive Office of the President, and any individual currently or formerly employed by those entities.
+The House adopted this change in the previous Congress in response to various subpoena disputes with the Trump administration.
+In adopting the Rule, the House stated its view at the time that this provision merely clarifies, without change, the scope of existing authority.
+Republicans chose to keep this provision as they now control the House and anticipate oversight skirmishes on multiple fronts with President Biden.
+B. House Rules-Committee Deposition Authority The resolution adopting the House Rules extends for the 118th Congress the authority of a committee chair to "order the taking of depositions, including pursuant to subpoena, by a member or counsel of such committee."3 The provision also provides that the Chair must consult with the Ranking Member of the committee.
 Notably, this authority permits depositions by committee counsel-staff members-in addition to depositions by Members of Congress.
-The deposition authority is "subject to regulations issued by the chair of the Committee on Rules," which were released on January 4, 2021.4 The regulations include requirements concerning consultation with the Ranking Member and written notice to committee members before depositions are taken, and address permitted attendees, the designation of depositions as part of joint investigations between committees, the order and length of questioning, processes for raising and ruling on objections, and transcribing and recording the deposition.
+The deposition authority is "subject to regulations issued by the chair of the Committee on Rules," which were released on January 10, 2023.4 The regulations include requirements concerning consultation with the Ranking Member and written notice to committee members before depositions are taken, and address permitted attendees, the designation of depositions as part of joint investigations between committees, the order and length of questioning, processes for raising and ruling on objections, and transcribing and recording the deposition.
 For instance, if a deposition is conducted by committee counsel, no more than two committee counsel are permitted to question a witness per round.
 Further, rounds may last no more than 60 minutes per side, with equal time designated to the majority and minority.
 Lastly, a witness may not be required to testify unless the witness has been provided with the relevant deposition rules and regulations.
-House Rule X, clause 4(c)(1)(3)(A), grants the Committee on Oversight and Reform the authority to adopt a rule authorizing a committee member or counsel to take a deposition, including pursuant to subpoena under clause 2(m) of rule XI.
-5 This provision was added in the last Congress and maintained this year.
-As this authority is set out in the House Rules, whereas the general committee deposition authority is contained in the House Resolution adopting the rules, the specific deposition authority for the Oversight and Reform Committee presumably supersedes the general deposition authority provided to other committees and frees the Oversight and Reform Committee from the limitations included in the regulations adopted by the Rules Committee.
-3 H. Res.
-8 §3(b)(1), 117th Cong.
-(2021).
+House Rule X, clause 4(c)(3)(A), grants the Committee on Oversight and Reform the authority to adopt a rule authorizing a committee member or counsel to take a deposition, including pursuant to subpoena under clause 2(m) of rule XI.5 This provision was added in the Congress before last and maintained this year.6 As this authority is set out in the House Rules, whereas the general committee deposition authority is contained in the House Resolution adopting the 3 H. Res.
+5 §2(k)(1), 118th Cong.
+(2023).

-4 167 Cong.
-Rec.
-41 (daily ed.
+4 169 CONG.
+REC.
+8 (daily ed.
 Jan.
-4, 2021).
+10, 2023).